zygos/LectureOne/README.md

 `git commit -m"Update README.md with new lecture notes".

 `git push <where> <branch>` - &quot;Pushes&quot; your changes online to a remote repository, onto a given branch.
 Usually you'll write something like `git push origin master` but given that this is the default you can write `git push` as a shortcut.

+### Further Reading ###

+####The git Book####
+Without a shadow of a doubt, the absolute best resource for learning git is the free ebook available at http://git-scm.com/book which contains basically everything you need to know.
+I'd reccommend reading at least chapters 1-3 (inclusive) and after that you should know most of the important stuff about using git.

+For details on specific commands, you can either run `man git` at a terminal, or run the commands with `-h` for a quick overview or `--help` for a detailed description.
+For example, to get details information about the commit command you'd write
+`git commit --help`.

+The rest of your learning is probably going to happen through trial and error.
+Don't worry too much about messing up because it's actually quite hard to delete something permanently in git.

 ##### More To Come #####